StarsStarsStarsStarsStars

 Further to The Great Ace Attorney Chronicles’ brilliant writing, is its exploration of themes harrowingly relevant to today, despite the historical time period.
 A recurring topic is that of racial biases and prejudices, which makes for justifiably uncomfortable moments on occasion.
 Many of the British characters treat Ryunosuke and Susato with outright disdain, making sweeping generalisations about your protagonist’s culture and trustworthiness.
 Ever earnest in his desire to uncover the truth regardless of the physical and cultural obstacles in his way, Ryunosuke is an underdog you can’t help but cheer for at every turn.
 The Great Ace Attorney Chronicles also deftly weaves in a plot about political machinations and their implications on delivering justice.
 Continuing the Ace Attorney series’ continued examination of equity, the latest entry smartly muses on what justice truly means within a legal system seemingly built on injustices.

-The Great Ace Attorney Screenshot
+The Great Ace Attorney screenshot

 As with each new Ace Attorney title, The Great Ace Attorney Chronicles introduces a few unique mechanics.
 New is the court-based Summation Examination, where you attempt to sway the opinion of a six-strong jury in much the same way the game’s regular cross-examination sequences take place.
 There’s also the Herlock Sholmes-led Dance of Deduction – interactive set-pieces during investigation segments that require you to examine a 3D space to assist with the detective’s observations.
 Both inclusions are effective in varying the pace of proceedings, but ultimately follow the same Ace Attorney gameplay formula dressed in different clothing.